NotePlan/plugins/jgclark.Dashboard/README.md

 - scheduled open tasks and checklists from other notes to today
 - similarly for yesterday's note, and the weekly, monthly and quarterly notes too (if used)
 - all overdue tasks
-- all open tasks and checklists that conain a particular @tag or #mention of your choosing
+- all open tasks and checklists that conain a particular @tag or #mention of your choosing.
+This gives "deferred date" functionality (see below).
 - next few notes to review (if you use the "Projects and Reviews" plugin)

 To open this run the **/show dashboard** command (aliases 'db' or 'sdb').
 There are many different [Settings](#settings) to tailor what is shown according to your preferences.